Part 1: Introduction to TMSA & Mould Illness/CIRS

 Yes.
 VIP has wide ranging effects apart from repleting VIP plasma levels.
 If you still have symptoms even with a normal VIP level, VIP may help.

-While your sense of sight, smell and touch are useful tools for identifying mould and feeling dampness much of the time mould overgrowth is not visible or odorous.
+While your sense of sight, smell and touch are useful tools for identifying mould and feeling dampness much of the time mould and bacterial overgrowth is not visible or odorous.

-- Professional inspection by an Indoor Environmental Professional (IEP), mycologist or building biologist with ERMI testing.
+- Professional inspection by an Indoor Environmental Professional (IEP), mycologist or building biologist with ERMI/HERTSMI-2 testing.

-- Professional inspection by an Indoor Environmental Professional (IEP), mycologist or building biologist without ERMI testing.
+- Professional inspection by an Indoor Environmental Professional (IEP), mycologist or building biologist without ERMI/HERTSMI-2 testing.

 ERMI stands for Environmental Relative Moldiness Index and was developed in conjunction with the EPA to determine the mould burden of a building using quantified PCR (DNA) testing of settled dust.
 The ERMI is able to detect full spores and spore fragments which can be 500 times more numerous than intact spores and which most of the biotoxins and inflammagens are attached to.